 TeamStation AI / /nearshore-development-teams

-Nearshore Development Teams Governed by a Distributed Engineering OS
+Nearshore Dedicated Development Teams Governed by DEOS

 Use it when the buying question is not only who can provide engineers, but how the work will be evaluated, launched, governed, secured, measured, and kept accountable.